wang701/v4/content/hero/index.md

-I'm a Ph.D. candidate at Open Ag Technologies and Systems Center at Purdue University with a strong interest in architecting and implementing hardware & software tools for pratical applications.
+I'm a Ph.D. candidate at Open Ag Technologies and Systems Center at Purdue University with a strong interest in architecting and implementing hardware & software tools for practical applications.